Semuhi Sinanoglu

 About me

-I’m a Ph.D. candidate in Political Science at the University of Toronto.
-I’m originally from Turkey.
+I’m a researcher at the German Institute of Development and Sustainability (IDOS).
+I completed my PhD in Political Science at the University of Toronto.

-I’m the co‑founder of a Toronto‑based political risk consultancy company, Maidan Analytics, which leverages big data to forecast protests and elections.
-Before my doctoral studies, I co‑founded two social impact initiatives for youth empowerment.
-One based in Montreal advocated for youth inclusion in the design of smart cities.
+Previously, I was the co‑founder of a Toronto‑based political risk consultancy company, Maidan Analytics, which leverages open data to forecast protests and elections.
+Before my doctoral studies, I co‑founded two social impact initiatives.
+One based in Montreal advocated for social inclusion in the design of smart cities.
 The other, based in Istanbul, mobilized more than 30 stakeholder organizations in six countries across the MENA region to foster youth employment in the region.

-I’m a graduate associate at POSTCOR Lab.
-Previously, I was a Trudeau Centre Fellow at the Munk School, a resident fellow at Jeanne Sauvé Foundation, and a Regional Manager at Digital Society Project.
+During my doctoral studies, I was a graduate associate at POSTCOR Lab, a Trudeau Centre Fellow at the Munk School, a fellow at Jeanne Sauvé Foundation, and a Regional Manager at Digital Society Project.
 I’m also an alum of Massey College.

-You may also find me occasionally singing at open mic events in Toronto and Montreal.
+You may also find me occasionally singing at open mic events.